 - Harmless Villain: He's the one Star Wolf member who is taken the least seriously.
 Even when he breaks off from Star Wolf and forms his own army at the beginning of Assault, he's still seen as little more than an annoyance and "Andross-wannabe" by the team.

 - Known Only by Their Nickname: By the time of Star Fox Assault, Andrew Oikonny is only referred to by his family name, Oikonny.
-In fact, he only gives his full name only once, which is literally the last words he got to say shortly before his mech is literally shot in the head by an aparoid attack.
+In fact, he gives his full name only once, which is literally the last words he got to say shortly before his mech is literally shot in the head by an aparoid attack.

-- I Want My Uncle: His parodied "Uncle Andross!", which he says when he's down on Fichina or Bolse in 64, AND when he's shot down by the first stage's Aparoid boss in Assault.
+- I Want My Uncle: His parodied "Uncle Andross!", which he says when he's downed on Fichina or Bolse in 64, AND when he's shot down by the first stage's Aparoid boss in Assault.

 - Last Name Basis: In Assault and Command.

 - Maniac Monkeys

 - Overlord Jr.: Eh, kind of.

 - Punny Name: Andrew is derived from the Greek word Andreas ("of a man").

 - The Teammate Nobody Likes: His bio in the Keibunsha strategy guide says he is hated by the other Star Wolf members.